BPC-157TB-500ComparisonHealing

 The minimum standard for either peptide: batch-specific Certificate of Analysis (COA) from a named third-party lab, with high-performance liquid chromatography (HPLC) purity data.
 Janoshik Analytical is the most commonly used lab in this space.
 Finnrick and Freedom Diagnostics are also reputable options.

-For full supplier comparisons on both peptides, see our [BPC-157 guide](/blog/bpc-157-complete-guide) and [TB-500 guide](/blog/tb-500-complete-guide).
-For side-by-side supplier rankings, visit [/supplier/pinnacle](/supplier/pinnacle), [/supplier/ascension](/supplier/ascension), and [/supplier/apollo](/supplier/apollo).
+For full supplier comparisons on both peptides, see the [BPC-157 complete guide](/blog/bpc-157-complete-guide) and the [TB-500 complete guide](/blog/tb-500-complete-guide).
+For side-by-side supplier rankings, browse the [full scored vendor directory](/vendors).

 FAQ